Help When You’re Not Sure About Exercising and Back Pain?

 - Help the muscle group and joints to engage and function at ALL times of any activity naturally

-If the exercise causes me pain, should I stop?
+If it causes me pain, should I stop?

 If it doesn’t pass the above requirements.

-Is there an alternative to exercising for lower back pain?
+Is there an alternative to exercising for my relief?

 There are alternates to exercising.
 Many of us recover with little intervention other than rest.
 There are many alternatives out there and many success stories to reflect their value.